vertyll/project-a-microservices/README.md

 # Project A Microservices

-A microservices-based architecture for Project A, following Domain-Driven Design (DDD) principles, Separation of Concerns (SoC), SOLID principles, and the Saga pattern for distributed transactions.
+A microservices-based architecture for Project A, following Domain-Driven Design (DDD) principles, Separation of Concerns (SoC), SOLID principles, Choreography pattern for service coordination, and the Saga pattern for distributed transactions.

 ## Architecture